pixelartexchange/artbase/artq/README.md

-####  "On-Blockchain" Token Metadata (With Inline Image)  - Case No. 2
+####  Case No. 2 - "On-Blockchain" Token Metadata (With Inline Image)

-Let's try The Saudis - an ("on-blockchain") pixel art collection - with the token contract / service at [0xe21ebcd28d37a67757b9bc7b290f4c4928a430b1](https://etherscan.io/address/0xe21ebcd28d37a67757b9bc7b290f4c4928a430b1):
+Let's try The Saudis - an "on-blockchain" pixel art collection - with the token contract / service at [0xe21ebcd28d37a67757b9bc7b290f4c4928a430b1](https://etherscan.io/address/0xe21ebcd28d37a67757b9bc7b290f4c4928a430b1):

 ```